openstack-infra/system-config/doc/source/gerrit.rst

 ===========================

-The following sections describe tasks that individuals with root access may need to perform on rare occations.
+The following sections describe tasks that individuals with root access may need to perform on rare occasions.

 Renaming a Project